A lot or a little?

 Danny DeVito's over-the-top performance as The Penguin is a nice contrast to Keaton's low-key, wisecracking Bruce Wayne.
 Though not as catatonic as he was in the first movie, Keaton still proves to be miscast here.
 The movie's central attraction for both adults and kids is Pfeiffer's Catwoman, who is at once slinky, sensual, and feminist.

-Families can talk about the Catwoman character.
+Families can talk about the Catwoman character in Batman Returns.
 Is she a positive role model for women -- or a familiar stereotype?

 Can you think of a female superhero who doesn't wear a slinky costume?
 How does Catwoman gain power outside her normal life?